sleconf/sleconf-www/2014/AcceptedPapers.md

 title: Accepted Papers
 ---

+## Best paper awards:

+Thanks to our sponsors, Google, the GEMOC initiative and Itemis we could offer the following great papers a prize:

+The winner of the 2014 best paper award is:

+   * **A SAT-based Debugging Tool for State Machines and Sequence Diagrams**, Petra Kaufmann, Martin Kronegger, Andreas Pfandler, Martina Seidl and Magdalena Widl

+The winner of the 2014 best student paper award is:

+   * **The Moldable Debugger: a Framework for Developing Domain-Specific Debuggers**, Andrei Chis, Tudor Girba and Oscar Nierstrasz (best student paper)

+The winner of the 2014 best reviewer award is:

+   * Emilie Balland

+## Accepted papers:

 Please find the full proceedings [here](./proceedings)

 * **A SAT-based Debugging Tool for State Machines and Sequence Diagrams**, Petra Kaufmann, Martin Kronegger, Andreas Pfandler, Martina Seidl and Magdalena Widl

-   * **The Moldable Debugger: a Framework for Developing Domain-Specific Debuggers**, Andrei Chis, Tudor Girba and Oscar Nierstrasz
+   * **The Moldable Debugger: a Framework for Developing Domain-Specific Debuggers**, Andrei Chis, Tudor Girba and Oscar Nierstrasz (best student paper)

    * **Streamlining Control Flow Graph Construction with DCFlow**, Mark Hills